John Constable is arguably the most accomplished painter of English skies and weather of all time.

 In this lucid and accessible talk, John Thornes provides a meteorological framework for reading the skies of landscape art.

-John E. Thornes is a Reader in Applied Meteorology and Director of the Atmospheric Impacts Research Group within the School of Geography and Environmental Sciences at the University of Birmingham.
+John E. Thornes is an Emeritus Professor in the School of Geography and Environmental Sciences at the University of Birmingham.